AnbarasanJ24/JS-Interview-Library/src/Algorithm/Dynamic Programming/Memoization/introduction.md

 # Memoization Recipe
     1. Make it work (Recursive function)
         Visualize the problem as tree
-        Implement the tree using recirsion
+        Implement the tree using recursion
         test it
     2. Make it efficient
         Add a memo object(function argument as key, function result as value)